 - There is a nasty resonant peak in the top end near 20 kHz.
 This peak is unrelated to the natural resonances of the voice that you can see in the 500 Hz-10 kHz range.
 The response should be rolling off neatly towards the high end.

 There are a few fortunate people out there who get to work in perfectly tuned studios.
 If you’re one of them, congratulations!
-As for the rest of us, we have to deal with less than ideal room acoustics – possibly even ambient noise.
+As for the rest of us, we have to deal with less than ideal room acoustics – sometimes even ambient noise.
 Spectrum analysis can help us in dealing with this issue.

 It’s fairly easy to improve the acoustics of an untreated room noticeably, but that will only take you so far.
 Most often the hardest thing to deal with is an uneven bass response in the room.
-This is caused by the accumulation of so called standing waves between the walls, the roof and the floor.
-It plagues most rooms.
+This is caused by the accumulation of so-called standing waves between the walls, the roof,

 Standing waves are difficult to kill.
 The usual acoustic panels won’t help with low frequencies.
 It usually takes a lot of measuring and well designed heavy duty bass trapping to get the low end under control.
 Standing waves can become anything from a minor nuisance to a major headache (more likely).

 So long story short: standing waves cause you to hear some of the bass frequencies louder or quieter than they really are.
 The peaks/dips can sometimes be up to 30dB!
 You can imagine how that can completely screw up what you are hearing.
 It causes you to make poor judgments as you try to compensate by boosting/attenuating the bass in your mix.

 First, the better you know your monitoring environment, the better you will mix in it.
 The more you work in an environment, the better adjusted your hearing will become to it.
 Measuring a room’s frequency response also helps a great deal.
 Get the data if you can (but make sure you do it right).